Club Q Owner: We Will Reopen. The Shooter, and Anti-LGBTQ Bigotry, Will Not Win

 Haynes has been collecting the art, items, and “many lovely letters” people have left to preserve it for telling the story of the club later.
 “It keeps arriving.
 It’s moving, very moving.”

-Haynes wonders why law enforcement wasn’t more actively involved in monitoring the alleged shooter given his previous reported behavior.
+Haynes wonders why law enforcement wasn’t more actively involved in monitoring the alleged shooter given their previous reported behavior.

 “I’m very concerned there will be more ‘Club Q’s,” Haynes told The Daily Beast.
 “The next mass shooter is out there.
 They are likely on websites fantasizing.
 They are planning tactics, purchasing their next assault weapons.
 It’s more than likely they have already had contact with law enforcement.
 How do we stop the next attack?”